 Scheduling and Managing Service Hours

-- When you offer a student a volunteer spot at your agency, make it for a regular weekly shift.
+- When you offer a student a placement at your agency, make it for a regular weekly shift.
 Hold them to it.

 - Familiarize yourself with Loyola's breaks and holidays.
 Students are not required to serve when Loyola is not in session during breaks, holidays or evacuations.
 However, a student may volunteer during these times if they wish, but it must be by mutual agreement with your agency.

 - Adopt a clear absence and notification policy.
 Explain it to students.
-Use this sample absence policy as a template.
+Use our sample absence policy as a template.

 - Be sure to tell service learners at least a week in advance about any cancellations, closures, or disruptions to regular programming.